 - Here, you can select the location to save the system backup file.

-- Now click on ✓ icon present on the top right corner.
+- Now click on ✓ the icon present in the top right corner.

 - Similarly, it is essential to wipe data and Dalvik cache partitions.